Hip replacement and dementia…

 Tips for Avoiding Complications

-In addition, patients should be assisted and supervised in daily activities.
+Also, patients should be assisted and supervised in daily activities.
 Patients with dementia cannot avoid hip complications on their own.
-In order to communicate with the patient, the caregiver can use a combination of auditory, visual and manual cues to help the patient use safe positions for lying down, sitting or transferring.
+In order to communicate with the patient… the caregiver can use a combination of… auditory, visual and manual cues … to help the patient use safe positions for lying down, sitting or transferring.

 Use an encouraging and gentle voice when communicating with the patient, but be firm.
 Use simple, one- or two-word cues.
-The caregiver can demonstrate the desired action first and then have the patient follow.
-The same commands and gestures should be used each time to help establish behavior patterns.
+The caregiver can show the desired action first and then have the patient follow.
+The same commands and gestures should be used each time.
+To help establish behavior patterns.

 Michelle Y. Llamas is a writer and researcher for Drugwatch.com and the host of Drugwatch Radio.
 She has written for medical journals and been a guest on podcasts focused on health.